 Facing decreases in state aid funding and declining enrollment in grade school levels, Walled Lake Consolidated Schools (WLCS) was under a tight deadline to come up with ideas to reduce its $24 million deficit.
 The district had to provide recommendations to the school board prior to the end of the fiscal year (June 2011).

-The board reviewed eight different options presented as a result of PMC's facility assessment, ultimately choosing the option ranked highest by the community, the administration, and online surveys.
+The board reviewed eight different options presented as a result of PMR's facility assessment, ultimately choosing the option ranked highest by the community, the administration, and online surveys.
 The recommendations also provided the district with a long-term facility plan.